-The intention is to increase the attainment and progress made by our students eligible for the Pupil Premium, and therefore overtime continue to rapidly narrow in college gaps that exists between this group of students and their peers.
+The intention is to increase the attainment and progress made by our students eligible for the Pupil Premium, and therefore over time continue to rapidly narrow in college gaps that exists between this group of students and their peers.
 In addition, we aim to continue to close the gap between the achievement of our disadvantaged students and the national achievement standards of all students.
 The strategy at Fullhurst is based on the principal of ‘equity and excellence’, equal opportunity for all students to strive to meet their potential.

 Our previous success with the use of the Pupil Premium resulted in Fullhurst Community College being named the Secondary Regional Champions for 2017 in the National Pupil Premium Awards.

-Pupil Premium Review April 2015
+Latest Pupil Premium Review

 It was clear from my visit that the progress of its disadvantaged students is a key priority for the school.
 The Senior Leadership Team is extremely committed to ensuring that its disadvantaged pupils receive quality-first teaching across all subjects supported by effective interventions and access to as wide a range of opportunities as possible.
 The school has an extremely good awareness of its students and their specific needs and has implemented an impressive range of interventions to target Maths and English skills in particular and to widen opportunity accordingly.
 These interventions are monitored very effectively, enabling the school to anticipate where they may need to intervene to have further impact on pupil learning.
 This work has already seen gaps close rapidly.
 The focus on high quality first teaching is reducing the need for additional interventions and indicates the sustainability of ongoing improvements in the outcomes of those pupils eligible for Pupil Premium.
 David Deacon Executive Summary

-In April 2015, we welcomed David Deacon into the college to conduct a review of how we are spending the Pupil Premium funding.
+We welcomed David Deacon into the college to conduct a review of how we are spending the Pupil Premium funding.
 David Deacon is an accredited and independent reviewer from Ashmount School in Loughborough, who themselves won the National Pupil Premium Award in 2014.
 The purpose of a review is to evaluate the good work that has taken place already and to continue to explore ways in which we can improve our strategy for raising the achievement of disadvantaged pupils.
 A link for the full review is available at the bottom of this section.